Eco Friendly Cleaning

 Eco Friendly Cleaning Christmas Morning

 On Christmas morning, make an eco friendly cleaning sweep through your home with several bags in hand.
-Fill one with boxes, one with gift wrap, one with ribbons and bows, one with holiday cards.
+Fill one with boxes, one with gift wrap, one with ribbons and bows, and one with holiday cards.

-Then plan to recycle the contents in the following ways:
+Then, plan to recycle the contents in the following ways:

-• Boxes: Most of these can be folded and kept for future use.
+- Boxes: Most of these can be folded and kept for future use.
 The rest can be recycled.

-• Polystyrene "peanuts": Many private mailing stores will take them.
-Or, save them for your own mailing needs throughout the year ahead.
+- Polystyrene "peanuts": Many private mailing stores will take them.
+You can also save them for your own mailing needs throughout the year ahead.

 Also check around your community to see whether any children's centers, teacher cooperatives, or recyclers accept holiday trimmings.